vishpraveen/AndroidInterview/Java/Java.md

 * **`serialVersionUID`**: Ensures version compatibility.
 * **Transient Fields**: Use for fields that should not be serialized.
 * **Custom Serialization**: Implement `writeObject` and `readObject` for custom behavior.

+## What is the purpose of the **transient** keyword in Java?
+>The transient keyword in Java is used to indicate that a particular field of a class should not be serialized when the class instance is being serialized.
+When an object is serialized, fields marked with transient are excluded from the serialization process, meaning they are not converted into a byte stream and, consequently, are not saved or transmitted as part of the serialized object.

+#### Use Cases for `transient`
+1. **Sensitive Information**: If a class contains sensitive information such as passwords, credit card numbers, or other personal data, you can mark these fields as `transient` to ensure they are not serialized and exposed inadvertently.
+2. **Non-Serializable Fields**: Sometimes, a class might contain fields that refer to objects that are not serializable.
+Marking such fields as `transient` prevents issues during the serialization process.
+3. **Derived Fields**: Fields that can be derived or calculated from other fields do not need to be serialized.
+Marking them as `transient` can save space and reduce the size of the serialized object.
+4. **Context-Specific Data**: Fields that are only relevant within the context of the current runtime and do not need to be persisted can be marked as `transient`.

+`EXAMPLE` After serialization and deserialization, the String field marked with `transient` will be `null` in the deserialized object because they were not part of the serialized data.

+#### Summary
+* The `transient` keyword prevents a field from being serialized.
+* It is useful for sensitive information, non-serializable fields, derived fields, and context-specific data.
+* During deserialization, transient fields are initialized to their default values (e.g., `null` for objects, `0` for integers, `false` for booleans).

+>Using `transient` helps ensure that only necessary and safe data is persisted and transmitted, enhancing both security and efficiency in Java applications.